rubenmoor/projectzero/NativeGameplayTags.md

-You can find 80% of the information here [jambax.co.uk](https://jambax.co.uk/using-gameplay-tags-in-cpp/), already.
+You can find 80% of the information at [jambax.co.uk](https://jambax.co.uk/using-gameplay-tags-in-cpp/), already.
 There is a part missing though: I want my Gameplay Tags available and functioning from within my C++ constructors, which is totally possible - following e.g. [this forum post by SVasilev](https://forums.unrealengine.com/t/loading-native-gameplay-tags/265060/2?u=rubm123) or this very article.

 # About Gameplay Tags

-Gameplay Tags have been described as "FNames on steroids", because they support hierarchy (and corresponding matching) together with performance optimizations for replication (the "fast replication" option needs to be switched on for that) and, being tags rather than names, you can attach arbitrary numbers of Gameplay Tags to anything.
+Gameplay Tags have been described as "FNames on steroids", because they support hierarchy (and corresponding matching) together with performance optimizations for replication (the "fast replication" option needs to be switched on for that).

+And most importantly maybe being tags rather than names, you can attach arbitrary numbers of Gameplay Tags to anything.
 One typical use of a Gameplay Tag:
 Some pawn has the tag "Movement.Jumping", which might replace a boolean property `bIsJumping`.

-(In practice, pawns don't have Gameplay Tags, but rather their `AbilitySystemComponent` has them) Gameplay Tags accomany the Gameplay Ability System, but they can be used and make sense on their own.
+(In practice, pawns don't have Gameplay Tags, but rather their `AbilitySystemComponent` has them)

+Gameplay Tags accomany the Gameplay Ability System, but they can be used and make sense on their own.
 The [official documentation](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/Tags/) provides sort of an overview, however ...